MathiasExorde/ExordeTestnet-v0.1/README.md

-- Exorde testnet, deployed on SKALE!
+Staging testnet, not for contributors.
+Only developers